 Well, here is a point to not like: rust.
 The Daisy’s metal parts are bare, just like a real rifle, and are subject to rusting.
 The schools I work with in Florida, store their rifles in rooms that are not air conditioned in the summer and that moisture builds up and rust is the outcome.
 You then have to disassemble the rifles, sand the rust and oil or paint the metal and then put it back together.
 The stock is also slippery.
 Tape is usually the workaround for this, but it’s still not the best surface for gripping if you don’t want to tape it.

 The Glendale DrillAmerica M1903 Rifle

 Here’s something that may be not pleasing: the stock.
 If you damage the stock, you’ve just scarred the wood grain layer and that cannot be fixed to look the same.
 Of course, you can completely sand down the stock and paint it whatever color you wish (as you can with the Daisy).
 Some individuals think the DrillAmerica is the “wrong color.”
 UPDATE (June 1015): There are now three stock colors! and Glendale also has new stocks with reformulated resins to create a virtually unbreakable stock!

 What’s DrillMaster’s choice?
 I own a Daisy Drill Rifle and I like it.
 It’s a good, solid rifle and I’ve been working on mine to make it black and gold and attach an upper band with a bayonet lug.
 I’m going to use it as my tinker rifle, since I cannot physically spin anymore.
-For the pluses listed above and the sheer beauty of the rifle, I’m going with the DrillAmerica M1903, of which I own three, as my choice for drilling.
+For the pluses listed above and the sheer beauty of the rifle, I’m going with the DrillAmerica M1903, of which I own three, as my choice for performances.
 I can attach a DrillMaster Bayonet to it right away.
 I’ll deal with the scarred stocks when they happen.